 Students in the English department are encouraged to spend some time in an English-speaking country in order to improve their English.
 The most usual way of doing this is to participate in an exchange programme, spending one year of your studies in an English-speaking university and collecting credits from the courses studied there.

-For all the BA and MA students who would like to study abroad, the English Department is organizing an information meeting on Wednesday the 3rd of October 2018 at 12:15 in room 5196.
+For all the BA and MA students who would like to study abroad, the English Department is organizing an information meeting in October 2020 (date to be confirmed).

 These places are based on exchange agreements between the English department at Lausanne and the English departments of our partner universities.
 Your exchange will be primarily to study English.
 You may be able to attend courses and gain credits in other subjects, but this must be arranged on an individual basis.